-For youth, housing needs to be safe, affordable and appropriate, based on the needs and abilities of developing adolescents and young adults.
+For youth, housing needs to be safe, affordable and appropriate based on the needs and abilities of developing adolescents and young adults.
 There should also be a consideration of location and accessibility not becoming barriers to accessing services.
-In addition, cultural appropriateness needs to be taken into account, particularly for Indigenous youth.
+In addition, cultural appropriateness needs to be taken into account.